 If a decision is made to cancel classes and/or curtail services, the Vice President for Business Affairs and Treasurer will assume the responsibility as coordinating officer.
 In the absence of the Vice President for Business Affairs and Treasurer, the Vice President for Enrollment, Marketing, and Communications will be the coordinating officer.
 The procedure applies to all on-campus classes, including evening and Saturday classes.
-The Assistant Provost for Learning Initiatives will be the coordinating officer for off-campus classes.
+The Associate Vice President for Economic Development and Community Engagement will be the coordinating officer for off-campus classes.

-Announcements regarding cancellation of classes and/or services will be communicated by text message (to those who have subscribed), email, the homepage (www.bsu.edu), local radio, and Indianapolis
+Announcements regarding cancellation of classes and/or services will be communicated over television and radio stations and possibly the university's website and email system.

-TV stations.
 If there are no announcements, assume that classes will be held and the university will remain open.